-They also inform us that households with children in the poorest fifth of the population would have to spend 70% of their disposable income on food simply to afford the government-recommended healthy diet.
+They also inform us that households with children in the poorest fifth of the population would have to spend 70% of their disposable income on food simply to afford

 We can only but hope that one day soon the fundamental causes of all this will be resolved.
 But for now, the food bank movement continues to support those who might be desperately looking for their next meal.